acenews/arccentury/_posts/2019-09-20-Arc-Century-5.md

 Countless Eves have set out to find the perfect place to plant the first berry bush for a brighter future.
 But not all of them could raise a strong enough family to survive the harsh conditions of this world.
 Those who did, still had to face and survive different threats such as famines, infertility and droughts.

-In the early stages of the Arc, the Torres clan were the most strongest one, counting up to 9 females.
+In the early stages of the Arc, the Torres clan was the strongest one, counting up to 9 females.
 Even though they took over the town of the Banas, they still payed respect to the grave of that clan's Eve.
 Some of their clan members were living in peace with the Heart family who later on made peace with the last surviving Nice family.
 The two families, Torres and Heart, lived at the north-eastern Rift and some of their ancestors had started the construction of a great stone wall.

 Disney, Royal, Bana and Nice, years by years those names were merely a faint memory of the past.
 Until there was only the Aaberg Family and the Torres Family left.